 Source a drone (just ask those techie 5th graders!) and have students assemble on the blacktop in heart formation.
 Print the photo on thank-you cards that you can hand out when you catch kids (and adults) being kind, or share on your group’s social media channels as your school’s emblem of kindness.

-23. Got kind kids?
-Let them show off all the good deeds they’ve done during a kindness share fair.
+Invite students to show off all the good deeds they’ve done at a kindness share fair.

 A kindness share fair is an opportunity for students to celebrate all the good deeds they’ve done throughout the year, from making board games and cards for senior center residents to baking cupcakes for the local police station.